Photoproduction of fully charmed tetraquark at electron-ion colliders: Introduction

-From the theoretical perspective, fully-heavy tetraquarks are among the simplest exotic hadrons to analyze.
-Due to the heavy quark mass much greater than $\Lambda_{\rm QCD}$, the $T_{4c}$ may be viewed as a composite system made of four nonrelativistic charm and anti-charm quarks.
+From the theoretical perspective, fully heavy tetraquarks are among the simplest exotic hadrons to analyze.
+Due to the heavy quark mass being much greater than $\Lambda_{\rm QCD}$, the $T_{4c}$ may be viewed as a composite system made of four nonrelativistic charm and anticharm quarks.
 The leading Fock state of the $T_{4c}$ is simply $\vert cc\bar{c}\bar{c}\rangle$, without the contamination from the light quarks and gluons.
 This is quite analogous to the ordinary charmonia, whose leading Fock component is simply $\vert c\bar{c}\rangle $.
-The similarity between the fully-heavy tetraquarks and heavy quarkonia strongly indicates that the theoretical tools developed in the past to tackle quarkonium may also be transplanted to describe the fully-heavy tetraquarks.
+The similarity between the fully heavy tetraquarks and heavy quarkonia strongly indicates that the theoretical tools developed in the past to tackle quarkonium may also be transplanted to describe the fully heavy tetraquarks.